Seberang Perai: Post-independence

 In 1953, the British reorganised the local governments within the territory.
 Five local governments – one each for the municipalities of Butterworth and Bukit Mertajam, and three rural district councils – were instituted.
 After Malaya gained independence in 1957, the ruling Alliance coalition moved to amalgamate the local governments within Seberang Perai.
 In 1961, the Butterworth and Bukit Mertajam municipalities were consolidated with the North and Central Seberang Perai rural district councils, respectively.
 The three remaining local governments were subsequently merged into a single municipality in 1974.
 Two years later, Seberang Perai was conferred municipal status and the local government was renamed the Seberang Perai Municipal Council.

 In the early 1960s, the Penang state government began industrialising Seberang Perai through the establishment of the first industrial estates at Mak Mandin and Perai.
 In 1974, the Port of Penang was relocated from George Town to the municipality, and in 1980, the adjacent Perai Free Industrial Zone was created to take advantage of the available maritime and rail infrastructure.
 These were accompanied by a significant increase in the municipality's population, which was largely due to the spillover of development from George Town.

 Decades of economic growth and the availability of industrial land have led to substantial investments in infrastructure, including the completions of the Penang Bridge and the Second Penang Bridge that connect the municipality with George Town.
 The industrial sector has also spurred the development of newer townships within the municipality, such as Seberang Jaya and Batu Kawan.
 Seberang Perai was granted city status in 2019.

+Dispute with Kedah

+There is a long-standing friction between Kedah and Penang on the historical status of Penang, particularly Seberang Perai, as a "leased territory" rather than a fully ceded one.
+The Kedah state government has maintained that Penang is "historically a part of Kedah" and operates under a "perpetual lease agreement dating back to the late 18th century."
+Consequently, Kedah has repeatedly demanded that the federal government facilitate an increase in the annual "lease payment" paid to Kedah, arguing that the existing sum, an amount set at RM10 million following a 2018 federal adjustment, is inadequate and fails to reflect the current economic reality or the historical sovereignty claims held by the Kedah Sultanate.
+The Penang state government rejected the legitimacy of these demands, asserting its status as a "sovereign state within the Malaysian federation" and maintaining that the "federal payments are an administrative gesture rather than a commercial lease obligation," claiming that Kedah's calls for increased compensation as "politically motivated rather than legally grounded."